0nix/ggj21/twine/scriptstuff.md

 H: B-but, Kleiner!

 K: No!
 No!
 I have no part in it.
-Also, don't bother showing up today -- or the rest of the week for that matter.
+Also, don't bother showing up today -- or the rest of the week for that matter, you stammering putz.
 Just don't show up.

 H: Kleiner?
 Kleiner!
-I swear I didn't do-
+I s-s-swear I didn't do-

 The phone call is over from Kleiner's side of the line.